lineCode/shade/readme.md

 ## requirements
 ### sdl2
-install with your favorite package manager or installation method. most sane installation methods put the headers in your default include path. no need for none of this `pkg-config` nonsense.
+install with your favorite package manager or installation method. most sane installation methods put the headers in your default include path. no need for any of this `pkg-config` nonsense.

 ## fragment shader
 ### format